kcrary/istari/docs/definitions.md

 t` in the example).
 The principal argument must be parenthesized, even if it takes no arguments.

-The right-hand-side uses the ordinary term syntax.
-A consequence of this is a tick must be used if any constant on the right-hand-side takes an implicit argument.
+The right-hand-side uses the ordinary term syntax, except that implicit arguments are not inserted.
+(An evar on the right-hand-side would never be correct.)

 Note that the process of verifying reductions is purely syntactic, so it can be sensitive to subtle changes.
 For example, this variation on the second reduction, though deceptively similar, is incorrect:

-      length _ (cons a h t) --> succ (` length a t) ;  (* incorrect *)
+      length _ (cons a h t) --> succ (length a t) ;  (* incorrect *)